amy-griffin/ica-ogc/README.md

 ## 7. Conclusions

 ## 8. Acknowledgements
+This technical paper draws on and extends research first reported in Griffin et al. (2021).
 We would like to acknowledge the constructive suggestions from attendees of the OGC Portrayal Domain Working Group Workshop at Member Meetings #126 and #127, who provided feedback on early iterations of these ideas.

 ## 9. References
 Abhayaratna, J., van den Brink, L., Car, N., Atkinson, R., Homburg, T., Knibbe, F., McGlinn, K., Wagner, A., Bonduel, M., Rasmussen, M. H., Thiery, F. Eds.
 2020.
 OGC Benefits of Representing Spatial Data Using Semantic and Graph Technologies.
 Open Geospatial Consortium. http://www.opengis.net/doc/wp/using-semantic-graph